sandart/SpineDemo/README.md

-You will get a compile error if you compile the project. you just need to delete “<NSCopying>”, then it's ok.
+You will get a compile error if you compile the project. you just need to delete \'NSCopying>\', then it's ok.